- Advice and information

 You can get crisis support by:

-An assertive outreach team (AOT) may work with you if you are 18 or over and you need intensive support because of complex mental health needs.
-The team aim to give you support, so that you are able to get the treatment or care that you need from other services.
+The team aim to give you support, so that you can get the treatment or care that you need from other services.

-There isn’t AOTs in every area.
+There is not an AOT in every area.
 You usually need your CMHT team to refer you to your local AOT team.

 How can my GP support me?